adrioui/musiqasik/agent_docs/troubleshooting.md

 #### ESLint Errors

-1. Run `npm run lint` to see all errors
+1. Run `bun run lint` to see all errors
 2. Check `eslint.config.js:1-27` for configuration
 3. Disable specific rules if needed (e.g., `@typescript-eslint/no-unused-vars` is disabled)